milwad-dev/laravel-validate/docs/1.x/valid-url.md

 ## ValidUrl

-If you want to validate url, you can use `ValidUrl` rule:
+If you want to validate URL, you can use the `ValidUrl` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidUrl;